ropensci/mctq/README.md

 ```

 In addition to `convert()`, `mctq` is also equip with many other
 utilities functions.

-All functions are well documented, showing all the
+The functions are well documented, showing all the guidelines behind the
-guidelines behind the computations.
+computations.
 Click
 [here](https://gipsousp.github.io/mctq/reference/index.html) to view a
 list of them.